ganrad/openai-api-router/README.md

 1. Clone or fork this GitHub repository into a directory on the VM.

-   Login to the Virtual Machine.
+   SSH login to the Virtual Machine using a terminal window.
 If you intend to customize the API Gateway, it's best to fork this repository into your GitHub account and then clone the repository to the VM.

 2. Install Node.js.